Five reasons an automated hiring system is the secret to recruitment success

 The solution: automate repetitive tasks, save valuable time, remove room for human error

-Say goodbye to manual screening: automate the process of pre-screening, shortlisting, interview scheduling and more by setting filters in your automated hiring system.
+Say goodbye to manual screening: automate the process of pre-screening, shortlisting, interview scheduling and more by setting filters in your recruitment screening software.

 You can further set up your screening criteria to shortlist candidates with the best skills, experience, and qualifications for the role, while reserving applications from candidates with a close (but not quite ‘exact’) match for the role so you can manually review them and make a data-based decision on whether to progress their application or not.